Audit Enforcement Procedure (effective from 1 July 2026)

 There are up to four stages of an AEP investigation:

-1. Initial enquiries: these are conducted by the Case Examiner and may result in a referral to the FRC’s Board or Conduct Committee to decide whether the matter should be referred to the FRC’s Executive Counsel to investigate.
-The Conduct Committee will also decide whether the fact of an investigation is to be published.
+- Initial enquiries: these are conducted by the Case Examiner, under the oversight of the Executive Director of Supervision, and may result in a referral by the Designated Officer (typically the Executive Director of Supervision) to the FRC’s Board or Conduct Committee to decide whether the matter should be referred to the FRC’s Executive Counsel to investigate or to use the Accelerated Procedure.
+The Conduct Committee will also decide whether the fact of an investigation or use of the Accelerated Procedure is to be published.

-2. Investigation: the Executive Counsel’s investigation will be conducted by an in-house team of lawyers and forensic accountants, culminating in an Investigation Report.
-At the conclusion of the investigation, the Executive Counsel will issue a Decision Notice which will set out any Adverse Findings and a proposed sanction.
-If the findings and sanction are accepted by the investigation subject, the process will end there.
+- Investigation: Executive Counsel’s investigation will be conducted by an in-house team of lawyers and forensic accountants, culminating in an Investigation Report.
+At the conclusion of the investigation, Executive Counsel will issue a Decision Notice which will set out any proposed breaches of Relevant Requirements and proposed sanctions.
+If the breaches and sanctions are accepted by the investigation subject, the process will end there.
 Agreed Decision Notices are subject to approval by an Independent Reviewer.
 Publication of sanctions issued is mandatory.

-3. Tribunal: a matter shall be referred to the Tribunal if it is neither concluded at the Investigation stage nor otherwise settled.
-The Tribunal will hear evidence and determine whether or not to make an Adverse Finding.
+- Tribunal: a matter shall be referred to the Tribunal if it is neither concluded at the Investigation stage nor otherwise settled.
+The Tribunal will hear evidence and determine whether or not to make an Adverse Finding that the investigation subject has breached Relevant Requirements.
 Where an Adverse Finding has been made, the Tribunal may impose sanctions.
 Publication of sanctions issued is mandatory.

-4. Settlement: at any time after a notice of investigation has been issued but before a Tribunal has issued its decision, the parties may seek to agree settlement.
-The Executive Counsel will issue a Settlement Decision Notice if the terms of settlement are agreed.
+- Settlement: at any time after a Notice of Investigation has been issued but before a Tribunal has issued its decision, the parties may seek to agree settlement.
+Under the Early Admissions Process, Executive Counsel may agree to the investigation subject carrying out their own self-review of the matter, as an alternative to conducting a full investigation, and may use the resulting admissions as the basis for settlement.
+Executive Counsel will issue a Settlement Decision Notice if the terms of settlement are agreed.
 Agreed Settlement Decision Notices are subject to approval by an Independent Reviewer.
-Proceedings will continue if no settlement is reached.
+Proceedings will continue if settlement is not reached.